 - Description in the surrounding text

 If the video contains the same information that is already provided in the surrounding text, you do not need to provide a transcript, descriptive audio track, or audio description.
-This is because the text already provides the description of the video.
+This is because the text already provides the same information as the video conveys.
+It must be clear to learners that this is the case.

 - Learners who are blind or have low vision will be able to hear the dialogue or narration in a video.
 They won’t be able to fully understand what is happening, however, without additional descriptive information such as who is speaking, what is taking place in the background etc.